raysrashmi/raysrashmi.com/source/_posts/2015-06-17-announcing-ruby-raven.markdown

 ---
 [{% img /images/rubyraven.png 200 200 %}][rubyraven]

-We are pleases to announce [Ruby Raven][rubyraven] which is an iOS that will keep you updated about latest happening in Ruby Conferences world.
+We are pleases to announce [Ruby Raven][rubyraven] which is an iOS app that will keep you updated about latest happening in Ruby Conferences world.

 Inside [Ruby Raven][rubyraven] App you can see all upcoming Ruby Conferences.